NixOS/nixpkgs/doc/builders/packages/opengl.section.md

 ## NixOS Desktop

 The NixOS desktop or other non-headless configurations are the primary target for OpenGL libraries and applications.
 The current solution for discovering which drivers are available is based on [libglvnd](https://gitlab.freedesktop.org/glvnd/libglvnd). `libglvnd` performs "vendor-neutral dispatch", trying a variety of techniques to find the system's GL implementation.
-In practice, this will be either via standard GLX for X11 users or EGL for Wayland users, and supporting either nVidia or Mesa extensions.
+In practice, this will be either via standard GLX for X11 users or EGL for Wayland users, and supporting either NVIDIA or Mesa extensions.

 ## Nix on GNU/Linux